-Oversight of the PIHP's Utilization Management program is provided through two components: (i) The PIHP Medical Director provides clinical oversight and direction of the PIHP's overall UM program and staff; and (ii) The PIHP maintains an Utilization Management Committee to ensure both the PIHP staff and its provider network are following the PIHP's clinical policies and practices.
+Oversight of the PIHP's Utilization Management program is provided through two components: (i) The PIHP Medical Director provides clinical oversight and direction of the PIHP's overall UM program and staff; and (ii) The PIHP Chief Clinical Officer operates a Utilization Management Committee to ensure both the PIHP staff and its provider network are following the PIHP's clinical policies and practices.

-To achieve its Utilization Management goals, the PIHP engages in a number of specific UM functions with some items being delegated to an affiliate.
+To achieve its Utilization Management goals, the PIHP engages in several specific UM functions with some items being delegated to an affiliate.